kaljrozz/blinky/README.md

 * STM32F407G-DISC1 Discovery Board

 # Compiling Instructions
-> Make sure your discovery board is plugged in to your computer, and that you have the required tools installed.
+> Make sure your discovery board is plugged into your computer, and that you have the required tools installed.
 Then use your shell to clone the git repository and compile/flash your board.
 ```
 git clone https://github.com/mkrolbass/blinky.git
 make flash